hschaefer123/sap-npm-explorer/README.md

     ```mkdocs gh-deploy```

-6. Once the application has been pushed successfully, open the URl
+4. Once the application has been pushed successfully, open the URL

     https://udina-docs.cfapps.eu10.hana.ondemand.com/